Combine the majestic heights of Royal Deeside with the epic cliff-top site of Dunnottar Castle.

-It’s now time for lunch in Braemar, a lovely little village with royal connections and plenty of local delicacies to try.
+It’s now time for lunch in Braemar, a lovely little village in the Cairngorms National Park with royal connections and plenty of local delicacies to try.

-You leave the Cairngorm National Park and arrive in Aberdeen in the early evening.
+You leave the Cairngorms National Park and arrive in Aberdeen in the early evening.

 The UK and Ireland's historic city centres are full of narrow streets and winding roads.
 So, to speed up your departure, we only pick up from our central meeting points.
 What's more is leaving the city using the most direct route also reduces the carbon footprint of our tours.